 Roller bearings typically have a higher radial loading capacity than ball bearings, however they also usually have a lower thrust loading capacity.
 They use rolling elements which are cylindrical in shape as opposed to a ball, giving a larger surface contact area which aids the greater loading capacity as it reduces the concentration of internal loads.
-If the bearing is loaded at an angle as opposed to directly radially, they will fail very quickly.
+If a roller bearing is loaded at an angle as opposed to directly radially, it will fail very quickly.

 Types of Roller Bearings

-Point of contact between the bearing and the race is a line, load is distributed over a larger area and allows the bearing to handle a greater load.
+- Point of contact between the bearing and the race is a line, load is distributed over a larger area allowing the bearing to handle a greater load